willdurand/willdurand.github.io/_posts/2014-03-17-standing-desk-do-it-yourself.markdown

 title: "Standing Desk Do It Yourself (DIY)"
 ---

+_UPDATE: I started to use an [Apple Wireless Keyboard](https://www.apple.com/keyboard/) and a [Magic Mouse](https://www.apple.com/magicmouse/) rather than directly using my laptop._

+---

 I have been interested in standing desks for a while.
 [A standing desk is a desk conceived for writing, reading, or working, while standing up or while sitting on a high stool](http://en.wikipedia.org/wiki/Standing_desk).
 The impact of such